 For thyroid surgeries, the advantage of a minimally invasive technique is not as certain, and very few patients requiring thyroid surgery are suitable candidates for video-assisted thyroidectomy.
 “The incision is only one centimeter shorter, and the scar may or may not look better,” said Dr. Lokey.

-In most cases, the thyroid is too big to be removed through a small incision, and so the majority of GHS patients (75 percent) have an open thyroid surgery procedure that results in minimal pain and an overnight hospital stay.
+In most cases, the thyroid is too big to be removed through a small incision, and so the majority of Prisma Health patients (75 percent) have an open thyroid surgery procedure that results in minimal pain and an overnight hospital stay.

 Another example of an endocrine surgery technology implementation that improves quality is the use of laryngeal nerve monitoring in select cases to help reduce the risk of injury to the laryngeal nerve, a major complication in thyroid and parathyroid surgery.